Spanair Flight 5022: Investigation

-Summary

 The accident was investigated by the Civil Aviation Accident and Incident Investigation Commission (CIAIAC).
 Representatives from the US National Transportation Safety Board, the aircraft manufacturer Boeing (as successor to McDonnell Douglas, the original aircraft manufacturer), and the engine manufacturer Pratt and Whitney supported the investigation.

 A preliminary report on the accident was released by CIAIAC on 6 October 2008.
 Information extracted from the flight data recorder showed that the aircraft had taken off with flaps at 0°, and that the alarm for that abnormal takeoff configuration had not sounded.
 The report hinted at no other cause of the accident.
 Both the engines and thrust reversers were excluded as causes of the accident.

 On 17 August 2009, CIAIAC released an interim report on the incident.
 The interim report confirmed the preliminary report's conclusion that the crash was caused by an attempt to take off with the flaps and slats retracted, which constituted an improper configuration, and noted that safeguards that should have prevented the crash failed to do so.
 The cockpit recordings revealed that the pilots omitted the "set and check the flap/slat lever and lights" item in the After Start checklist.
 In the Takeoff Imminent verification checklist the copilot had simply repeated the correct flap and slat position values without actually checking them, as shown by the physical evidence.
 All three safety barriers provided to avoid the takeoff in an inappropriate configuration were defeated: the configuration checklist, the confirm and verify checklist, and the Take-off Warning System (TOWS).
-The report also made a number of safety recommendations intended to prevent accidents like this from happening again.
+The report also made safety recommendations intended to prevent accidents like this from happening again.

 CIAIAC published a further progress note in August 2010, and its final report in July 2011.